Tutorial Gateway

 There are two types of functions in R Programming language:

-• Library Functions: All the built-in functions supported by the R Language, or the R packages are called as a Library function.
-You no need to worry about the logic inside the Library functions.
-In our previous articles, We used many library functions such as print(), sqrt() etc.
+• All the built-ins are supported by the Language, or the packages called a Library function.
+It would be best if you were not worried about the logic inside the Library methods.
+In our previous articles, We used many library methods such as print(), sqrt(), etc.

-• User Defined Functions: Instead of relying only on built-in functions, R Programming allows us to create our own functions called as user-defined functions.
-For example, if we want to calculate the Sales profits or any mathematical calculations then we can place them in separate function with a proper function name, and later we can call that function multiple time.
+• User Defined: Instead of relying only on built-in, this R Programming allows us to create our own called user-defined functions.
+For example, if we want to calculate the Sales profits or any mathematical calculations.
+Then we can place them in separate methods with a proper name, and later we can call that multiple times.

-1. R Functions will help us to divide the large programs into small groups.
-So that, you can debug the program quicker, and better.
+1. Functions help us to divide the large programs into small groups.
+So we can debug the program more quicker and better.

-2. Multiple persons can work on the same program by assigning different functions to each of them.
+2. Multiple persons can work on the same program by assigning different methods to each of them.

-3. You can call the same function multiple times (over and over).
+3. We can call the same method multiple times (over and over).

-4. Code re-usability: Prevent us from writing same logic multiple times.
+4. Code re-usability: Prevent us from writing the same logic multiple times.

 add <- function(x, y) {